Final decision on reopening of Delhi schools for classes 6-8 to be taken after festival season: L-G | Education

 ''As advised by the experts, it was decided to open the remaining classes in schools after the festive season,'' he added.

 ''Disappointing decision once again by the government.
 It has been a month since the schools reopened for senior classes and all has been well thankfully so what is the harm in calling other classes as well.
-The attendance has been less in private schools not because of Covid concerns but because not all schools are providing transport," said RC Jain, president, Delhi Schools Association.
+The attendance has been less in private schools not because of Covid concerns but because not all schools are providing transport," said RC Jain, president, Delhi State Public Schools' Management Association.

+However, the action committee for unaided private schools, a group of over 450 private schools in the city, welcomed the latest DDMA decision.

+''We understand that the possible spread of Covid during the festive season is a genuine concern, but the decision should be reconsidered after Dussehra.
+It is time when we all stakeholders need to realise academic gaps and take proactive decisions accordingly,'' said Bharat Arora, general secretary of the committee.

 The Delhi government had clarified that no student would be forced to attend physical classes and the consent of parents would be mandatory.